drio/mqttListener.go/README.md

 Besides the code for the tool (`/cmd/mqttListener`), it also contains some ansible bits to deploy the tool as a service in raspberry pi (tested on version 3).

+Notice this has only been tested on a raspberry pi3 hardware.

 ## Usage

 1. Modify the config.yml to your liking.